microsoft/TypeScript/dev.md

 How to add HKT

+This implement is a toy, it is not parsed as BNF.
+I only promise the type constructor could check for the correct parameter numbers.

 getTypeFromTypeNode
     - what is TypeNode, like ` Set<number>` in `var q: Set<number>`
     1. function getTypeFromTypeReference(node: TypeReferenceType): Type